wikiyodo/expressjs-boilerplate/Readme.md

   }
 ```
 ## Controllers
+Instead of defining all of your request handling logic as Closures in route files, you may wish to organize this behavior using Controller object.
+Controllers can group related request handling logic into a single object (source: https://laravel.com/docs/5.7/controllers).
 To create a controller, create a new file e.g user-controller.js in /app/Http/Controllers.
 A typical controller looks like this;
 ```
 const resolver = require(process.env.resolver);
 const Controller = require('./controller');